All appointments are now Telehealth video or phone consultations. Call us or click HERE to find out more.

 If you’re not looking to re-partner or imagine being single for the foreseeable future, the relationship with yourself becomes all the more important.
 How does your internal monologue go?
 Does the voice in your head offer you support and guidance or does it tear you down and focus on what you see as your flaws?
 Do you help others at the expense of you?

-Our model at All Relationship Matters is based on the practice of attuned therapy.
+Our model at All Relationship Matters is based on the practice of attuned therapy or Emotionally Focussed Therapy.
 In practice this means that by tuning in to the unmet needs from infancy, childhood and adulthood, we can help our clients to have corrective emotional experiences.
 These include building new habits and structures for cooperating with people and relating to one another, activating neurons and strengthening the circuits and pathways in the brain to develop healthy internal working models of other people, relationships and self-perception too.